webhintio/hint/packages/hint-http-cache/README.md

 ### Custom regular expressions for revving files

-If none on the built-in regular expressions work for your use case, you can provide your own via the `revvingPatterns` property.
+If none of the built-in regular expressions work for your use case, you can provide your own via the `revvingPatterns` property.
 This property accepts an `Array` of escaped `RegExp`: